 Electric Vehicles and Fires

-One recent presentation went over the threat of toxic gas releases when lithium-ion batteries are set on fire.
+In a recent presentation, professionals went over the threat of toxic gas releases when lithium-ion batteries are set on fire.

 Scientists conducted full-scale fire tests with electric vehicles to see what the results would be.
-What they found, in part, was that there are some specific threats involved with these scenarios, and that we should be doing research around mitigation and damage control.
-Tests undertaken in conjunction with federal agencies also consider the risk of something called “thermal runaway.”
+What they found, in part, was that there are some specific threats involved with these scenarios.
+We should be doing research around mitigation and damage control, scientists say.
+When teams test the environment in conjunction with federal agencies, they also consider the risk of something called “thermal runaway.”

 “Lithium-ion batteries may go into thermal runaway in the absence of active fire,” reads a FEMA resource.
 “Thermal runaway can be recognized as distinct white or gray battery gas leaking from the structure and forming low-hanging clouds.
-If there is a suspected case of something called “thermal runaway” in batteries, and there are no indicators of a concurrent fire, a structure should not be approached or entered to take gas meter measurements.
+If there is a suspected case of something called “thermal runaway” in batteries, …. (people should not approach) a structure… or enter to take gas meter measurements.”
 In all cases when lithium-ion thermal runaways are suspected, hose lines should be pre-deployed, charged and ready for operations before ventilation or entry.”

 Wildfire Threats